 “For thousands of years, the ocean has been our highway, our pantry, our classroom, our sacred space.
 It carries the stories of our ancestors and the dreams of our children.
 It is where our identities are anchored and where our sovereignty begins.”

-The Reserve will operate across the Exclusive Economic Zones of the Solomon Islands, Vanuatu, Papua New Guinea, and New Caledonia, and when complete, it is expected to span at least 6 million square kilometers of ocean and islands — an area as vast as the Amazon rainforest.
+The Reserve will operate across the Exclusive Economic Zones of the Solomon Islands, Vanuatu, Papua New Guinea, and New Caledonia, and create the world’s largest interconnected marine reserve - spanning at least 6 million square kilometers of ocean and islands — an area as vast as the Amazon rainforest.

 This is not just conservation.
 It is guardianship rooted in law, in custom, and in the lived experience of communities who have navigated and cared for these waters for generations.